 Many researchers have strengths in only one or two of these disciplines, and will often need skills which encompass many of the other areas.
 The role of the Bioinformatics Hub is not only to provide training & research support across these areas, but to join researchers together with others who can provide the complimentary set of skills, enabling stronger research outcomes for all at the University.

 The Bioinformatics Hub provides an open workspace with hot desks for students and researchers to come & work.
-Instead of wrestling with complex problems in isolation, researchers are able to bring their computers & try to work through issues alongside others with different expertise, and use the experiences of the wider to community to avoid re-inventing the wheel.
+Instead of wrestling with complex problems in isolation, researchers are able to bring their computers & try to work through issues alongside others with expertise in the field, and use the experiences of the wider to community to avoid re-inventing the wheel.
 The open workspace is also ideal for collaborators to grab a coffee, meet & discuss their work, or for supervisors to talk through work with post-graduate students.

 In addition to the open workspace, meeting rooms are available.
 These are equipped with video facilities & are ideal for presentations to be made to research groups, or for video conferencing with remote collaborators.
 Please book meeting rooms by contacting the hub on the link below.